 An important question to ask is where we can find the biggest, quickest, easiest cuts in our complex economy?
 Where’s the low-hanging fruit?

-Looked at that way, one answer stands out: electric power generation from fossil fuels.
+Looking at it that way, one answer stands out: electric power generation from fossil fuels.

 Renewable energy should be a potent weapon fighting climate change.
 But experts we trust to help fight global warming are instead disarming us.
 They’ve built a carbon accounting framework that breaks the deep connection between renewable energy and carbon reduction.

 With that tantalizing possibility on the horizon, we should push the accelerator to the floor decarbonizing the grid.
-Instead, in multiple ways we’ve put on the brakes.
-Two examples stand out:
+Instead, in multiple ways, we’ve put on the brakes.